 I play the Yamaha YM5100AC 5-Octave Rosewood Marimba.
 It is responsive through the entire range and has an incredibly warm sound.
 I teach and perform on this instrument and it is second to none.

 I have always played Yamaha vibes.
 I learned how to play on a YV-2700G at the University of North Dakota.
 We have two YV-2700's with field frames on the field at Texas A&M University-Kingsville and they are fantastic instruments.
 Durable with a great sound.
 We use the same instrument for percussion ensemble and the concert bands.
 Yamaha vibes are great instruments to make music on.

-A pair of Zildjian A New Beat Hi Hats were the first cymbals I ever bought.
-I've recently visited the Zildjian Factory outside of Boston and had a great time playing hundreds of cymbals.
+I just got a 22" Avedis Ride, 14" Avedis Hats and a 22" Kerope Ride.
+They are amazing!
+A while back I visited the Zildjian Factory outside of Boston and had a great time playing hundreds of cymbals.
 Here are the cymbals I purchased:

 14" A Custom Hi Hats

 18" Special Selection